DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </Window>
 ```

-<p>2.
-Tabs contain PersonsView and PersonView objects.
+2. Tabs contain PersonsView and PersonView objects.
 Each view defines its own BarManager with a Bar.
 So, when switching between tabs, you will see a bar within a tab page.
 It is handy to have a single bar at the top of the main form instead.
-This can be implemented by using DXBars merging features.<br /> To accomplish this, add BarManager with a bar at the top of the main window.</p>
+This can be implemented by using DXBars merging features.

+To accomplish this, add BarManager with a bar at the top of the main window:

 ```xml
 <dxb:BarManager>